akeneo/pim-docs/cookbook/acl/define-acl.rst

 Check into a Twig Template
 --------------------------

-You can explicitely check if you're allowed to access to a resource in a a twig template :
+You can explicitely check if you're allowed to access to a resource in a a twig template:

 .. code-block:: jinja